markgraber/WebpageAnalyzer/README.md

 ## Dependencies

-- This requires Node.js and has been tested with version 21.7.1 https://nodejs.org/en/download/package-manager
+- This requires Node.js and has been tested with version 21.7.1.
+You can download it here: https://nodejs.org/en/download/package-manager

 ## Installation and Startup